helpfulBadger/envoy_getting_started/08_log_taps_traces/README.md

 Tracing options are exploding and as such expect a lot of new capabilities to be added to Envoy.
 There are a great deal of configuration options already.
 We are demonstrating the simplest possible tracing solution.
 Therefore, configuration below leverages the built in support for Zipkin compatible backends (jaegar).

-In lines 11 -19 below, the tracing configuration is standard part of the version 3 connection manager.
+In lines 11 -19 below (+ with green highlight), the tracing configuration is standard part of the version 3 connection manager.
 The tracing property contains a provider.
 * We have set up zipkin as the output format with jaegar as the configured destination.
 HTTP and gRPC are both supported.
 The example uses HTTP protocol for transmitting the traces.
 * Our trace configuration refers to a cluster that we have named jaeger.
 So, we need to add a cluster configuration for it in the clusters section of the configuration file.
-Lines 28 through 40 points Envoy to our all-in-one jaeger container and port 9411 on that container.
+Lines 28 through 40 (! with orange highlights) points Envoy to our all-in-one jaeger container and port 9411 on that container.

 ``` diff